Photo by xstock / Shutterstock.com

 Here are some things to know about zero percent balance transfer offers.

 It’s possible you won’t get it

 Zero percent card offers are normally made to those with good credit — scores of 700-plus.
-While card companies typically screen before making offers, if your credit score changes before you submit an application, they could turn you down.
+While card companies typically screen before making offers, if your credit score changes for the worse before you submit an application, they could turn you down.

 Mess up once, and you could lose the zero percent rate

 Be sure to read the fine print.
 Many cards will include conditions, such as paying on time, to retain the zero percent rate.
 Make a payment that’s one day late, and you could lose it.

 This is the biggest drawback to transferring a balance to a zero percent card.
 The vast majority of issuers charge a fee ranging from 2 to 5 percent of the balance to transfer to their zero percent card.

 For example, if you transfer $8,000 to a card that charges a 4 percent fee, you’ll be paying off $8,320.